plasma4/RuntimeFS/README.md

 After initial page load, RuntimeFS no longer needs internet connection to function.
 RuntimeFS has been tested in Chromium, Firefox, and Safari (although File System API features are Chromium-exclusive).

 RuntimeFS utilizes [cbor-x](https://github.com/kriszyp/cbor-x) and my own [LittleExport](https://github.com/plasma4/LittleExport) tool.
 Both are MIT Licensed.
 (LittleExport is integrated directly into RuntimeFS; no separate license file is required.)
-Only `main.min.js` and `sw.js` are required for running.
+Only `main.min.js` and `sw.min.js` are required for RuntimeFS to work.

 Make sure to modify `APP_SHELL_FILES` in `sw.js` if you are changing the file configuration for proper caching.
 (Code is minified by using [JSCompress](https://jscompress.com/), which uses `UglifyJS` 3 and `babel-minify`.)